 Thanks for reading this article, you’re clearly motivated to learn your do’s from your don’ts and that’s great!
 However, as is the case with all forms of education, the more you learn the more questions you have!
 Join us at E2Language for both.
 We have answers but we also craft some of the highest quality, exam-level practice questions so our students are informed, prepared and polished!
 Sign up to E2Language today!

-Head of E2Language IELTS
+Written by Alex IELTS Expert and Head of E2Language IELTS